10 Best Two-Stage Snow Blowers of 2023 – Top Picks & Reviews

 4. Husqvarna ST224P Two Stage Gas Snow Blower

 One of the comfort features of this blower is the heated grip handles.
 On the cold mornings of moving snow, you have the luxury of a warm handle to keep your hands from freezing.
-The joystick raises the steel chute up and down and also changes the arc.
+The joystick raises the steel chute up and down and changes the arc.

 5. Snow Joe iON8024-XR Cordless Two-Stage Snow Blower